Three-gluon decays of radially excited quarkonia $\psi(2S)$ and $\Upsilon(2S)$ with both relativistic and QCD radiative corrections: INTRODUCTION

 The radially excited quarkonium decay $ V \to ggg $ (with $V = \psi(2S)$ or $\Upsilon(2S)$) stands out as an ideal channel.
 The purely gluonic final state eliminates hadronization uncertainties, allowing the nodal structure of the long-distance B-S wave function to be probed through its convolution with the hard-scattering amplitude.
 This process is therefore well suited to probe $ v^2 $-order relativistic corrections originating primarily from the initial-state quarkonium structure.
 Although the destructive interference induced by the radial node has been repeatedly highlighted in production studies, it has not yet been isolated using analytic B-S wave functions in the decay $ V \to ggg $.
-A fully relativistic calculation incorporating the node in this channel is therefore still missing, posing an ongoing challenge in providing reliable and precise predictions.
+A relativistic B-S calculation incorporating the node in this channel, with all eight Dirac structures of the covariant amplitude kept consistently, is therefore still missing, posing an ongoing challenge in providing reliable and precise predictions.

 In this work we compute the complete $ q^2 $-order relativistic corrections to the three-gluon decays $ \psi(2S) \to ggg $ and $ \Upsilon(2S) \to ggg $, by employing the analytic form of the B-S wave function for the radially excited states $ \psi(2S) $ and $\Upsilon(2S)$ given in our latest work~\cite{Jiang:2025cks}.
 We find that the $ q^2 $-order relativistic corrections in the $ \psi(2S) \to ggg $ process are significantly larger than those in the $ J/\psi \to ggg $ process, with the correction factor $ \kappa \beta^2_{V} / M^2 $ approximately equal to $0.77$ for $ J/\psi $ and $2.7$ for $ \psi(2S) $, resulting in an unphysical negative decay width for the $ \psi(2S) $ channel.
 To obtain a physically meaningful prediction, we adopt a phenomenological treatment of the hard kernel in the $ V \to ggg $ process, as proposed in Ref.~\cite{Chao:1995cz}, which effectively incorporates higher-order (beyond $ q^2 $-order) relativistic corrections and the nodal structure effects of the radially excited state $ V $.
 And our theoretical predictions for the branching ratios $\mathcal{B}(V \to ggg)$ and $\mathcal{B}(V \to e^+ e^-)$ are consistent with experimental data.
 Moreover, we extract the harmonic oscillator parameter $\beta_{V}$, which provides valuable input for calibrating non-perturbative models of quarkonium structure.